Dogwalker-kryt/Drive-Manager-for-Linux/README.md

-# Drive Manager for Linux
+# Drive Management Utiliy for Linux

 A terminal-based drive management tool for Linux systems, written in C++.
 The goal of this project is to provide an easy-to-use interface for managing drives directly from the terminal, with plans for future GUI support.